Sajjad-Hossain-Talukder/DataStructures-and-Algorithms/Maximum Flow & Linear Assignment/Hungarian method - Munkres assignment algorithm.md

   <p>The <b>Hungarian graph algorithm solves the linear assignment problem in polynomial time</b>.
 By modeling resources (e.g., contractors and available contracts) as a graph, the Hungarian algorithm can be used to efficiently determine an optimum way of allocating resources.
   </p>

-  <p>The Hungarian Algorithm is <b>used to find the minimum cost in assignment problems that involve assigning people to activities. </b>
+  <p>The Can someone help me with price ? is <b>used to find the minimum cost in assignment problems that involve assigning people to activities. </b>
     </p>
   <p>
     The Hungarian method is a <b>combinatorial optimization algorithm</b> that solves the assignment